– This was one of the most surprising predictions in Gartner’s Customer 360 summit.

 We have now come to a time when even the machines need to be made intelligent to increase human efficiency and productivity.

-Bringing in AI and customer support would bring in a multitude of advantages, few of them are:
+Integrating AI with your customer support tools would bring in a multitude of advantages, few of them are:

 1. Increased efficiency and low cost of maintenance